 2. Combine strawberries and mangos in a blender or food processor and blend until smooth.
 Add honey and lemon juice until just combined.

-3. Line two baking pans with parchment paper or silicon sheets.
+3. Line two baking pans with parchment paper or silicone sheets.
 Pour puree into pans and spread with a rubber spatula until even and thin (about 1/8 inch thick)

 4. Bake pans in the oven for 3-4 hours or until puree is no longer tacky and and firm to touch on the top, and no longer wet on the bottom.

 5. Allow the puree to cool.
 Place another sheet of parchment paper on top, and flip the puree out of the pan onto a clean surface, keeping it sandwiched between the parchment paper.

 6. Using clean scissors, cut into long strips.
 Remove the top layer of parchment paper, and roll the strips up.
 If they unroll a bit, you can secure them with tape or a fun sticker!
 Store in an airtight container for up to a week.

 There you have it!
 Easy, delicious, and secretly healthy.
 Perfect, because every parent wants their kids to eat right.
 At the same time, though, there are only so many hours in the day.
 That’s why we went searching for the quickest and most kid-friendly snacks we could find.
 Most of these are so simple you can even get your kid involved in the preparation!

 Moms and dads, get ready to enter snacking nirvana.

 We won’t bore you with the details of how to make a peanut and jelly sandwich.
 You know what your kid likes: crusts on or off, strawberry or grape, creamy or chunky.